amitmse/in_Python_/Others/README.md

   			This assumption is crucial for the validity of statistical tests used in linear regression,
-			such as hypothesis tests, t-tests, p-values and ANOVA, which rely on the normality of the errors to provide accurate and for regression coefficients and confidence intervals.
+			such as hypothesis tests, t-tests, p-values and ANOVA, which rely on the normality of the errors to provide accurate regression coefficients and confidence intervals.

   			Standard errors and t-values used to calculate the statistical significance of regression parameters may be inaccurate, leading to potentially misleading conclusions.